Applying Computer Algebra Systems with SAT Solvers to the Williamson Conjecture: Results

 Table~\ref{tbl:oddresults} contains the same information as Table~\ref{tbl:results} except in the odd orders.
 The bottleneck for our algorithm in these orders was the uncompression step (since uncompressing by a factor of $3$ is more challenging than uncompressing by a factor of $2$), i.e., solving the SAT instances.
-The counts for $\#W_n$ in these cases exactly match those given by~\cite{holzmann2008williamson} up to the largest order they solved.
+The counts for $\#W_n$ in these cases exactly match those given by \cite{holzmann2008williamson} up to~$59$, the largest order they solved.
 We found one previously unknown Williamson sequence of order $63$ using 466,561 $3$\nobreakdash-compressed quadruples.
 We give this Williamson sequence here explicitly, with `\verb|+|' representing $1$, `\verb|-|' representing $-1$, and each sequence member on a new line: {\microtypesetup{activate=false} }

 We also used our enumeration of Williamson sequences of order $2n$ for $n\leq35$ along with Theorem~\ref{thm:8will} to explicitly construct 8-Williamson sequences in all odd orders $n\leq35$.
-Table~\ref{tbl:8willresults} contains the counts (denoted by $\#8W_n$) of how many inequivalent 8\nobreakdash-Williamson sequences can be constructed in this fashion.
-Note that $\#8W_n$ does not count the total number of 8-Williamson sequences in order $n$, only those that can be constructed via the construction of Theorem~\ref{thm:8will}.
+Table~\ref{tbl:8willresults} contains the counts of how many inequivalent sets of 8\nobreakdash-Williamson sequences that can be constructed in this fashion (this does not count the total number of 8-Williamson sequences in order $n$, only those that can be constructed via the construction of Theorem~\ref{thm:8will}).
 We explicitly give one example of an 8-Williamson sequence of order $35$, with `\verb|+|' representing $1$ and `\verb|-|' representing~$-1$: { \microtypesetup{activate=false} } These sequences can be used to generate a Hadamard matrix of order $8\cdot35=280$; for details see \cite{kotsireas2006constructions,kotsireas2009hadamard}.

-An explicit enumeration of all the Williamson sequences and 8-Williamson sequences we constructed has also been made available online~\citep{willsat}.
+Additionally, our code and an explicit enumeration of all the Williamson sequences and 8-Williamson sequences that we constructed have been made available on our website \href{https://uwaterloo.ca/mathcheck}{\nolinkurl{uwaterloo.ca/mathcheck}}.